Kim Delaney: Personal life

 Delaney has been married three times and divorced twice.
 She married actor Charles Grant, also known as Charles Flohe, on July 22, 1984.
 She was married to actor Joseph Cortese from 1989 to 1994.
 They have a son named Jack, born circa 1990.
 She was engaged for a time to producer Alan Barnette.
 She married James Morgan on October 11, 2022.

 Like her character in her breakout role on the television series NYPD Blue, Delaney has struggled with alcoholism.
 In 2002, Delaney was arrested in Malibu, California, for suspicion of drunk driving after she refused to take a breathalyzer test.
 She subsequently pleaded no contest and was sentenced to two years' probation, fined, and ordered to take a defensive driving course.
 In 2003, after being dropped from the cast of CSI: Miami, Delaney checked herself into an alcohol rehab center.
-In 2005, she lost custody of her then 15-year-old son after endangering his life by forcing him to ride with her when she drove while intoxicated, which her son testified was not the first such incident.
+In 2005, she lost custody of her 15-year-old son after endangering his life by forcing him to ride with her when she drove while intoxicated, that her son testified was not the first such incident.
 In 2011, Delaney was pulled from the stage before finishing a long, slurred, odd speech at an award ceremony recognizing the work of former United States Secretary of Defense Robert Gates.

 In March 2025, Delaney was arrested and charged with felony assault likely to cause great bodily injury, following a domestic dispute with her husband, James Morgan.
 Morgan was also arrested and charged with misdemeanor domestic violence.